Netherlands 2023 "Prehistoric animals (II)"

 One of the earliest scientific descriptions of an ancient rhinoceros species was made in 1769, when the naturalist Peter Simon Pallas wrote a report on his expeditions to Siberia where he found a skull and two horns in the permafrost.
 In 1772, Pallas acquired a head and two legs of a rhinoceros from the locals in Irkutsk, and named the species Rhinoceros lenenesis (after the Lena River).
 In 1799, Johann Friedrich Blumenbach studied rhinoceros bones from the collection of the University of Göttingen, and proposed the scientific name Rhinoceros antiquitatis.
 The geologist Heinrich Georg Bronn moved the species to Coelodonta in 1831 because of its differences in dental formation with members of the Rhinoceros genus.

 The image on the stamp is based on a life size reconstruction made by Remie Bakker, a paleo-artist from Rotterdam for the Museum Twentse Wellen in the Netherlands in 2007.
-The fur color of the model was based on some cave paintings from France and was made under supervision of Mr. Dick Mol.
+The fur color of the model was based on some cave paintings from France and was made under the supervision of Mr. Dick Mol.

 Another life size model of mother and calf Coelodonta antiquitatis was created in 2015 for the travelling Ice Age exhibition made by the Reiss-Engelhorn-Stiftung in Mannheim (Germany).